This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 To learn more about workspace types, see Manage workspace type or Manage Service Provider (MSP) mode Terminology.

-The access token can be used as authorization bearer token to make secure REST API calls to HPE GreenLake API services.
+The access token can be used as an authorization bearer token to make secure REST API calls to HPE GreenLake API services.
 For example, if using cURL, include -H 'Authorization: Bearer <YOUR_JWT_HERE>'

 in your API request header.
 Replace <YOUR_JWT_HERE>